-Psychosexual therapy is a talking therapy.
-It doesn’t involve any physical interaction between you and the therapist, or taking your clothes off, which is a common misconception.
+Psychosexual therapy is talking therapy.
+It doesn’t involve any physical interaction between you and the therapist or taking your clothes off, which is a common misconception.

 Who is Psychosexual Therapy for?

 Working with a psychosexual therapist involves exploring the various physical, psychological, emotional and environmental causes that are contributing to your sexual issues.

 Sexual problems are common, and the best way to deal with them is through talking.

 Psychosexual Counselling and Psychotherapy can help with Loss of Sexual Desire, Erectile Dysfunction, Addiction to Pornography, Arousal Disorders, Dyspareunia and Vulvodynia, Vaginismus, Premature Ejaculation, Delayed Ejaculation, Sexual Dysfunctions.

 Whether it’s via Individual Counselling, Couples Counselling, or Relationship Counselling, addressing sexual issues is an important part of wellbeing.
 In instances where the root problem is found to be psychological and emotional, we will work with you to help you understand and work through such issues.
 The aim is that if you work through the emotional issues, the physical symptoms will also improve.

 What to expect

 An assessment appointment is booked initially as an opportunity for you to understand how the therapist works and to ask any questions you have.
 At this appointment, you can also discuss how best to work together going forward and for you and the therapist to understand what your needs and goals are.